COVID-19

 Who does it affect?

-- COVID-19 has killed more than 13,400 people aged under 20 worldwide but children generally experience mild or no symptoms, about one per cent are hospitalised and death is rare.
+- Worldwide, COVID-19 has killed more than 17,400 people under 20 years of age, but children generally experience mild or no symptoms.
+About 1 per cent are hospitalised and death is rare.

 - About one in 20 COVID-19 cases in Australia are in those aged under 19.

-- Vulnerable children with existing illnesses or from disadvantaged backgrounds (lower-middle income countries).
+- Vulnerable children with existing illnesses or from disadvantaged backgrounds (lower-middle-income countries) can also be more affected.

 Our COVID-19 research